 - In Final Fight, the criminal gang the Mad Gears had every official in Metro City bought, until Mike Haggar was elected the new mayor by promising to put a stop to that.
 This caused them to change tactics and kidnap his daughter, kicking off the plot.

 - Parodied in Homestuck's Intermission.
 Spades Slick says he made the town that the Intermission takes place in.
 It's revealed that this was quite literal.

 - Skitter from Worm eventually ends up in this position in the city of Brockton Bay.
 As the preeminent supervillain in the city, she effectively controls the criminal underworld, and can exert influence on the civilian population.
 Notably, she's actually a Villain with Good Publicity, as the previous holders of the role have been literal Nazis, psychopaths, or simply insane by comparison.

 - In the pilot for Superman: The Animated Series, Lex Luthor tells Superman, "I own Metropolis.
 My technology built it, my will keeps it going, and nearly two-thirds of its people work for me whether they know it or not."
 Indeed, Lex continues to avoid paying for his crimes.
-It's not until the second season of Justice League that Superman finally takes him down.
+It's not until the first season of Justice League that Superman finally takes him down.

 - Batman: The Animated Series had a somewhat unusual treatment of this trope in one episode: at the start of the episode a young delinquent is seen proclaiming how he'll someday he'll own Gotham City.
 Most of the rest of the episode takes place in the present, where said delinquent is Arnold Stromwell, The Don who long held Gotham under his sway but whose family life and criminal empire are collapsing and is losing a round of Mob War with Rupert Thorne.